muhsin-k/fithero/CONTRIBUTING.md

 * **Opening an issue**.
 Most likely it will be a bug you found in the app, a performance improvement or anything that can be relevant for the app to work better.
 * **Reviewing an issue or a pull request**.
-If you believe an issue needs discussion or you have the knowledege to help reviewing a pull request.
+If you believe an issue needs discussion or you have the knowledge to help reviewing a pull request.
 All that is very welcome.
-* **Sending a pull request**: See in the secion below.
+* **Sending a pull request**: See in the section below.
 * **Enjoy the app**: Let us know your thoughts and ideas.
 We are on [Twitter](https://twitter.com/fitheroapp) :)

 ## Sending a pull request